-- Helps both clients and designers to keep track of the project on time and budget.
+- Helps both clients and designers to keep track of the project on time and within budget.

 - Gives the client the added value of collaboration in the project’s process.

-- Provides the designer with scope, scale, and core details of the project upfront.
+- Provides the designer with the scope, scale, and core details of the project upfront.